We're open year-round (weather permitting) and we're pet friendly!

-The Gauley Bridge community offers an auto service center, churches for all faiths, a U.S. Post Office, a bank, a public library, hotels, and more.
-Visitors to the community will be able to enjoy a magnificent view of the mountains while watching the New River and the Gauley River merge together to form the Kanawha River.
-If you enjoy fishing, don’t forget to bring your tackle box!
+The Gauley Bridge community offers an auto service center, churches for all faiths, U.S. post office, bank, public library, hotels, and more.
+Visitors to the community can enjoy a magnificent view of the mountains while watching the New and Gauley Rivers merge to form the Kanawha River.
+If you enjoy fishing, don't forget to bring your tackle box!

-Kanawha Falls (pictured to the left) is located on the Kanawha River alongside US Route 60 about a mile west of Gauley Bridge and the campground, and about 21 miles east of I64/77.
-The site is popular with fishermen.
-The falls is only 15’ high, but it is very wide.
-The falls is broken into a number of distinct sections, depending on the water levels.
+Kanawha Falls is located on the Kanawha River alongside US Route 60 about a mile west of Gauley Bridge and the campground and about 21 miles east of I-64/77.
+The site is a popular fishing spot, and the falls are only 15' high, but they are very wide.
+The falls are broken into a number of distinct sections depending on the water levels.
 There is a low dam above the falls.

-Cathedral Falls (pictured to the right) is located near the community of Gauley Bridge at mile 38 of US Route 60 (less than a mile east of the campground) you can view this 60-foot cataract as it roars into its own little cathedral cut into the rock over time.
+Cathedral Falls is located near the community of Gauley Bridge at mile 38 of US Route 60 (less than a mile east of the campground).
+View this 60-foot cataract as it roars into its own little cathedral cut into the rock over time.
 There is parking and a few covered shelters with a picnic table.

-The New River Gorge Bridge (pictured to the left) is a steel-arched bridge, in Fayetteville, West Virginia (about 16 miles from the campground).
-With a length of 3,030 feet (924 m), it was for many years the longest in the world of that type.
-Its arch extends 1,700 feet (518 m).
-Part of U.S. Highway 19, it is crossed by an average of 16,200 motor vehicles per day.
+The New River Gorge Bridge is a steel-arched bridge in Fayetteville, WV located about 16 miles from the campground.
+With a length of 3,030 ft (924 m), it was for many years the longest of its type in the world .
+Its arch extends 1,700 ft (518 m).
+Part of U.S. Highway 19, the bridge is crossed by an average of 16,200 vehicles per day.

-The New River Gorge Bridge carries US Highway 19 over the New River at a height of 876 feet (267 m), making it the highest vehicular bridge in the Americas, and the second-highest in the world.
-Before 2004 opening of the Millau Viaduct in France, it was the highest in the world.
+The New River Gorge Bridge carries U.S. Highway 19 over the New River at a height of 876 ft (267 m), making it the highest vehicular bridge in both North and South America and the second highest in the world.
+Prior to the 2004 opening of the Millau Viaduct in France, it was the highest in the world.